gradle/gradle-talks/talks/publishing/src/slides/01-slides.md

 * Cover the original publishing support as well as the new publishing plugins
 * Example driven
     * Live coding complete with <del>misteaks</del>mistakes!

-# Publishing
-(using words)
+* Not covered:
+    * Signing artifacts (not yet available in new plugins)
+    * Publishing to different types of repositorties

 ## Why Publish?

+* Share with the world
+* Integrate with other teams
 * Modularise you build

-* Integrate with other teams
-* Share with the world
+## What gets published?

+* Binary artifacts
+* Documentation
+* Source code
+* **Module metadata**

+## Where do you publish?

+* FileSystem
+* Http repositories
+* WebDav
+* SFTP
+* Artifactory
+* Nexus

 ## Publishing with Gradle

-The past:
+The past - "publishing 1.0":

     gradle uploadArchives

-The future:
+The future - "publishing 2.0":

     gradle publish